-In this connected age, many wonder just what is the role of social media in education.
+-In this connected age, many wonder just what is the role of social media in education.
 Of course, the role of social media in education has different meanings depending on which side of the house you sit on.
-There are many used for social media in education, and these can range from attracting new students to your college programs, building a relationship with your students through social media and even using social media prescience of an applicant as a measure of how well they may fit in at your particular institution.
-Depending on your demographic you may be asking what is the role of social media in education.
-Institutions of Higher Learning have one need while the K-12 market may be thinking the role is different for them.
-This is true while there may be some overlap, we are going to focus on the role of social media in higher education.
-There are many advantages of social media in education if you develop the proper strategy and execute your social media strategy effectively.
+There are many uses for social media in school, and these can range from attracting new students to your college programs.
+Or building a relationship with your students through social media and even using social media prescience of an applicant as a measure of how well they may fit in at your particular institution.
+Depending on your demographic, you may be asking what the role of social media in education is.
+Institutions of Higher Learning have one need, while the K-12 market may be thinking the purpose is different for them.
+This is true while there may be some overlap; we are going to focus on the role of social media in higher education.
+There are many advantages of social media in school if you develop the proper strategy and execute your social media strategy effectively.

 Role of Social Media in Education

 If you ask the marketing department what the role of social media for your educational institution is, the most likely answer will be that it needs to be used for attracting new students.
-This is a very useful purpose that many colleges are using.
+This is an instrumental purpose that many colleges are using.
 According to the Noel-Levitz e-expectations survey for 2015, many students use social media as a way to decide whether or not to apply to a particular college.
-Of course, it is not near the number of college-bound students who use the College website as their primary decision-making tool, but the social media channels of a college are becoming an increasing way that potential students are checking out what social events are available at the college.
+Of course, it is not near the number of college-bound students who use the College website as their primary decision-making tool.
+Still, the social media channels of a college are becoming an increasing way that potential students are checking out what social events are available at the college.

 The two main channels that prospective students use are Facebook and YouTube.
 You may see reports that Facebook is losing favor among the younger population, but it has not lost all its appeal and not to mention, even if the students do not see your Facebook posts, there is a chance the parents will.
 Many of the students in the Noel-Levitz survey cite their parent’s approval as one of the many reasons for selecting a particular college.